Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/5. The Fifth Gathering/Try, try, again.md

-*%%A story set at an internment facility where a clone*
+*%%A story set at an internment facility where a clone attempts to escape over an exceedingly long life.%%*